Savings tool

 Progress: 9.5%

-Your emergency fund is still in the early stage, so building a basic buffer should be a priority.
+Your emergency fund is still in the early stage, so building a basic buffer may be useful.

 Monthly essentials